-The results of laboratory testing indicate that the on-site soils possess a saturated resistivity of 6,400 ohm-cm, and a pH value of 7.4.
+The results of laboratory testing indicate that the on-site soils possess a saturated resistivity of 4,000 ohm-cm, and a pH value of 7.5.
 These test results have been evaluated in accordance with guidelines published by the Ductile Iron Pipe Research Association (DIPRA).
 The DIPRA guidelines consist of a point system by which characteristics of the soils are used to quantify the corrosivity characteristics of the site.
 Resistivity and pH are two of the five factors that enter into the evaluation procedure.
 Redox potential, relative soil moisture content and sulfides are also included.
 Although sulfide testing was not part of the scope of services for this project, we have evaluated the corrosivity characteristics of the on-site soils using resistivity, pH and moisture content.
-Based on these factors, and utilizing the DIPRA procedure, the on-site soils are not considered to be corrosive to ductile iron pipe.
+Based on these factors, and utilizing the DIPRA procedure, the on-site soils are not considered to be corrosive to ferrous pipes.
+Therefore, corrosion protection is not expected to be required for cast iron or ductile iron pipes.